Why Do Dogs Lick Your Feet?

 Turns out, there's more than meets the eye (or the foot) with this interesting dog behavior

 If there’s one dog fact we’re confident about, it’s that they like to lick.
 They lick their paws, their fur siblings and, yes, they even lick you, their beloved human.
 Your dog’s licking habit might be something to laugh about at first, but admittedly, this weird dog behavior can get old if it’s excessive.
 If your pooch licks your feet when you’re doing the dishes, sitting on the couch or trying to do anything without wearing socks, and it’s driving you nuts, don’t worry.
-We have a solution—dog lick mats!
-We also have the reason behind this strange behavior—and how you can thwart it.
+We have the reason behind this strange behavior—and how you can thwart it.

 Why do dogs like to lick?